Skip to content

 ### Data

-requested operation.
-If the operation was a query, this output will be an object
+_operation execution_.
+If the operation was a query, this output will be an

-of the query root operation type; if the operation was a mutation, this output
+object of the query root operation type; if the operation was a mutation, this

 The response data is the result of accumulating the resolved result of all